MarthGimenzo/bread-baking-advisor/README.md

 3. Users want to see how much bread was sold last four weeks.
     1. When chart data is loaded, amounts are viewed correctly in the second barchart.
 This has been tested by logging the used data and checking it with the API.
 Also, different types of data have been used.
 For example, all values were set to 5.
 This way it is easy to spot if something is miscalculated and if the averages are correct.

+#### Different mobile devices

+1. The user wants to view the site on its preferred mobile device.
+    1. Responsinator.com was used to see if all data is viewed correctly on mobile devices.
+It has been confirmed that it does so.

+#### Different desktop browsers

+1. The user wants to view the site on a desktop.
+    1. As stated, the Bread Baking Advisor was not designed for use on desktops.
+    2. The Bread Baking Advisor is not viewed perfectly in FireFox; the barcharts on the overview page are not rendered within page view.
+    3. The Bread Baking Advisor is not viewed perfectly in Microsoft Explorer; the barcharts on the overview page are not rendered at all.

 #### Alternative testing concerning The Bakery Cafe's needs

 1. Adviced amounts should be correct according to the Bakery Cafe's needs.